fanfares/crypto-registry/readme.md

 sudo openssl genrsa -out bitcoin.key 2048
 sudo openssl req -new -x509 -key bitcoin.key -out bitcoin.crt
 ```
-When asked to enter 'Common Name', you must use the hostname server name.
-Get it from the AWS Console - Public IPv4 DNS
+When asked to enter 'Common Name', you must use the Public IPv4 DNS.
+Get it from the AWS Console

 5. Configure the client
-   Copy the contents of bitcoin.crt into a file called bitcoin-mainnet.crt in your api/.certs directory.
+   Copy the contents of bitcoin.crt into a file called bitcoin-core-mainnet.crt in your api/.certs directory.

+   Make sure this is the same file name in your .env.

 6. Configure Nginx Server
    Edit /etc/nginx/ngnin.conf, and copy the definition below.